Pregnancy (Prenatal) Care

 Whether you’re pregnant for the first time, or adding to your family, you have begun an amazing journey.
-Allina Health pregnancy care (prenatal care) providers are here to guide, support and offer expert care for you, your baby and your family throughout the pregnancy and childbirth experience.
+We're here with expert pregnancy/obstetrics care to make sure you don’t go through it alone.

 What it is